rosebudai/roseblox/README.md

 Roseblox is a lightweight, modern, and extensible game engine for creating 3D experiences on the web.
 Built on top of industry-leading libraries like **Three.js**, **Rapier**, and **Miniplex**, it's designed with a "buildless" philosophy that enables rapid prototyping and iteration.

+## Why Roseblox?

+The primary motivation for Roseblox is to create an **AI-friendly game engine** that excels at AI-assisted 3D game development.
+Traditional game engines often have complex abstractions and implicit conventions that make them challenging for AI code generation.
+Roseblox addresses this with:

+- **Clear, Predictable Patterns** - Consistent ECS architecture that AI can easily understand and extend
+- **Explicit Dependencies** - All system dependencies are clearly defined, making it easy for AI to understand data flow
+- **Self-Documenting Code** - Structure encourages descriptive system names and clear component definitions
+- **Minimal Magic** - No hidden behaviors or implicit conventions that could confuse AI-generated code
+- **Composable Systems** - Small, focused systems that AI can combine to create complex behaviors
+- **Human-Readable Builds** - The build process preserves readable code without minification, making debugging and AI analysis straightforward

 ## Features

 - 🎮 **ECS Architecture** - Entity-Component-System pattern with Miniplex